 All Martin Community College faculty, staff, and curriculum students (part-time and full-time) will be issued ID badges.
-Some Continuing Education students will be issued ID badges, the cost of the first badge issued is \$2.
+Some Continuing Education students will need to purchase ID badges, the cost of the first badge is \$2.
 MCC ID badges are required for student services, student activities and events, library use, skills lab, computer labs, and CTE education labs.
 The cost of replacing a lost or damaged ID badge is \$5.
-Government issued photo ID must be presented before receiving a college ID badge.
+Current government issued photo ID must be presented before receiving a college ID badge.